-The Office of Research promotes interdisciplinary research by overseeing organized research units, special research programs and research instruments & central facilities listed below.
+The Office of Research promotes interdisciplinary research by overseeing organized research units, special research programs, IMPACT Centers and research instruments & central facilities listed below.
 For more information on the Office of Research’s research units please contact Research Units Administration.

 The Air Quality Research Center provides support for teams of collaborative researchers to conduct scientific, engineering, health, social and economic research that educates and informs planning and regulations for air quality and climate change.
 The center educates and informs through conferences, outreach, scholarly publications and training grants.